The environments of the radio galaxy population in SIMBA

-In summary, LERGs cluster similarly to the total galaxy population, stronger than star forming galaxies and less strongly than quiescent galaxies, HERGs however cluster only at scales larger that typical host dark matter halo which implies a low probability of finding more than one HERGs within the same dark matter halo.
-These results show that there is no exaggerated bias in the clustering of LERGs, while we do not expect high clustering probability for HERGs.
+In summary, LERGs cluster similarly to the total galaxy population, stronger than star forming galaxies and less strongly than quiescent galaxies.
+HERGs however cluster only at scales larger than the typical host dark matter halo which implies a low probability of finding more than one HERGs within the same dark matter halo.
+These results show that there is no exaggerated bias in the clustering of LERGs, while we do not expect high clustering probability for HERGs at short scales.
 With upcoming wide-area multi-wavelength surveys, these predictions provide an interesting test of how \simba\ populates radio galaxies within large-scale structure.